-This chapter also acknowledges more recent guidance from ODOT's Blueprint for Urban Design, which provides a flexible approach to improvements adjoining the state highways that allow cities to better accommodate urban development that offer enhanced walking, bicycle, on-street parking, and store front amenities.
+This chapter also acknowledges recent guidance from ODOT's Blueprint for Urban Design, which provides a flexible approach to improvements adjoining the state highways that allow cities to better accommodate urban development that offer enhanced walking, bicycle, on-street parking, and store front amenities.
+ODOT's Highway Design Manual and Traffic Manual incorporate urban design guidance from the BUD.
 For the full technical presentation of system design and management changes, please refer to Transportation Standards (Technical Memorandum #10) in Appendix K.